chethanH-2004/Agriculture-Data-Preprocessing-and-Visualization/README.md

 ## 1️⃣ Data Collection and Loading
 - Dataset imported using Pandas
-- CSV file loaded into Jupyter Notebook
+- CSV dataset loaded into Jupyter Notebook

 ---